Melinysh/PyMake/README.md

 # PyMake
 ## A Makefile Generator

 PyMake generates a Makefile for the files of the current working directory or the specified directory.
-Currently works with C/C++ files.
-You can declare your compiler or PyMake will try to detect gcc or g++ for the compiler.
+Currently works with C, C++, Fortran and Go files.
+You can declare your compiler or PyMake will try to detect `gcc`, `g++`, `gfortran` or `go build` for the compiler.
 PyMake builds a Makefile that uses variables, so you don't have to rerun PyMake to modify your Makefile.

 ###Usage: pymake.py [ -c Compiler ] [ -d Source Directory ] [ -f "Flags" ] [ -i Install Directory ] [ -o Output File ]